proj4tcl/proj4perl/README.md

 This is a work in progress but already quite usable.
 See examples folder.
 Manpage in lib/Proj.pod

-There is no object oriented versin.
-Sorry.
-The C vesion is adquate.
-Theoblect oriented interfaces are a wank.
+There is no object oriented version.
+This is a direct interface of the C interface.

 Installation